eyeem/RecyclerViewTools/README.md

 # Caveats

 the methods `notifyItem*` from `RecyclerView.Adapter` were made `final` by Google.
-So it is impossible to override them on the `WrapSectionAdapter` to properly adjust their positions before passing to the super class.
+So it is impossible to override them on the `WrapAdapter` to properly adjust their positions before passing to the super class.

-So, DO NOT use any `notify` method from `WrapSectionAdapter`.
+So, DO NOT use any `notify` method from `WrapAdapter`.
 Just call from the original adapter.